 After consulting with the affected agency, BIA shall provide notice to the tribe so it can revise the plan if necessary.
 Such revisions may include, but are not limited to, removing the related program from the 477 plan or including the program with specific requirements/conditions in the 477 plan to reflect the decision.

-When tribes elect interagency dispute resolution in response to a waiver denial, the head of an affected agency shall notify non-affected agencies of the dispute in question, and agencies shall coordinate, particularly for issues of first impression.
+When tribes elect interagency dispute resolution in response to a waiver denial, the head of an affected agency shall notify non-affected agencies of the dispute in question.

 Interagency Dispute Resolution Process